thomasmueller/bau-lang/README.md

 * Reflection is not supported.
 * Tail calls are only optimized by the C compiler.
 * Multi-threading support is limited to what C supports.
-* Coroutines are not supported.
+* Coroutines are not supported; however, custom `for` loops are supported that work like macros.
 * `goto` and labels are not supported.
 * String interpolation is not supported to simplify the language.
   Instead, use an arrays of strings.
 As commas are optional, this is short.